chrisimmel/calliope/docs/inference.md

 - **Text-to-Text**: Generate text from text input using LLMs
 - **Text-to-Image**: Generate images from text descriptions
+- **Image-and-Text-to-Video**: Generate video from input images and text
 - **Image Analysis**: Extract descriptions, objects, and text from images
 - **Audio-to-Text**: Transcribe spoken audio to text
 - **Messages-to-Object**: Convert structured LLM interactions into Pydantic objects